diodechain/website/_posts/2025-02-10-diode-self-custody.md

 * Always-on presence (by leveraging the [Internet Computer](https://internetcomputer.org/) - see below!)
 * Full push notifications for both iOS and Android
-* Advanced file policy permissions for organizations and large groups.
+* Advanced file policy permissions for organizations and large groups

 The combination of these features is a game changer for those who care about protecting their information.